-Believe it or not, you actually don’t need any specific qualifications to start your bookkeeping business.
+Believe it or not, you actually don’t need any specific qualifications to become a bookkeeper.
 And you definitely don’t need to be a Certified Public Accountant (CPA) or have an accounting degree to start a profitable virtual bookkeeping business.

 Check out the list below and if this sounds like you, you are guaranteed to succeed as a bookkeeper.

 Bookkeeping skills you need: